ChalmersRobotPostman/installation2/README.md

         git clone https://github.com/amor-ros-pkg/rosaria.git

-Install the file libaria_2.9.4+ubuntu16_i386.deb located in this repo through ubuntu software center
+Install the file libaria_2.9.4+ubuntu16_i386.deb located in this repo through ubuntu software center, then run catkin_make in /catkin_ws

 * The first time you connect the robot and the lidar to usb-ports, you might have to run